Two HGV drivers killed in major M1 crash between Bedford and Milton Keynes junctions

 “I’d also like to thank the public for their co-operation and patience during the recovery operation.”

-Anyone with information is asked to contact police on 101 or get in touch via our online reporting centre quoting Op Effervescence.
+Anyone with information is asked to contact police on 101 or get in touch via their online reporting centre here quoting Op Effervescence.